 The hidden holiday expense that always seems to catch me by surprise is the amount of money we spend on food during the last month of the year.
 Whether it’s because we’re frequently picking up a quick snack while doing our shopping, hosting a lot of events at home, or going out to multiple holiday dinners, meals add up quickly.

-The best way to help keep this extra expense from spiraling out of control is to plan and prep.
-If you’re constantly picking up takeout because you’re short on time, stash a few meals in the freezer and buy groceries to make incredibly easy, quick crockpot or one pan recipes.
-If you’re hosting a lot, plan out all of the meals in advance and see where you can buy in bulk or shop the sales.
-And if you’re calendar is full of holiday meals out, try to include those in your spending plan so you’re not surprised (or maybe graciously say that you can’t attend, if it’s really not within your budget).
+This year might be different when it comes to hosting smaller gatherings, but still, the best way to help keep this extra expense from spiraling out of control is to plan and prep.
+If you’re constantly picking up takeout because you’re short on time, stash a few meals in the freezer and buy groceries to make incredibly easy, quick crockpot or one-pan recipes.
+If you’re hosting, plan out all of the meals in advance and see where you can buy in bulk or shop the sales.

 Is there anything else you do to stretch your holiday budget?
 Share in the comments!